Moving into a new apartment doesn’t have to be stressful. Like with everything else, preparation is key.

-No matter what city you’re moving to, whether it’s a condominium in Colorado or a luxury apartment Norwalk is full of, you should prepare a checklist of things to do before and after you sign the lease and receive the keys to your new home.
+No matter what city you’re moving to, whether you’re researching rental market trends in Las Vegas, Nevada or searching for a luxury apartment in Norwalk, you should prepare a checklist of things to do before and after you sign the lease and receive the keys to your new home.

 Determine Whose Responsibility The Utilities Are

 You should know this before you move in, of course.